-Tim also starts dating Rachel, who transferred from the Swindon Branch, Dawn grows jealous of this and tries in vain to join into Tim tomfoolery and pranking of Gareth that he now shares with Rachel.
+Tim also starts dating Rachel, who transferred from the Swindon Branch.
+Dawn grows jealous of this and tries in vain to join in with Tim’s tomfoolery and pranking of Gareth that he now shares with Rachel.

-This marks a turning point in the series and indicator to Tim and Dawn does still have feelings for him.
+This marks a turning point in the series and indicates to Tim that Dawn does still have feelings for him.
 Shortly after this he breaks up with Rachel.

 He removes his mic before talking to her and so their interaction remains private.
 However when he emerges looking dejected he admits Dawn said no.

-The watershed moment is when Dawn receives a a set of oil paints as a “secret santa” gift from Tim.
+The watershed moment arrives when Dawn receives a set of oil paints as a “Secret Santa” gift from Tim.
 With it is a note imploring Dawn to never give up on her dream of becoming an illustrator.

 Who Plays Tim Canterbury?

-Martin Freeman is the actor playing Tim Canterbury.
+Martin Freeman is the actor who plays Tim Canterbury.
 We was born in Aldershot, Hampshire, and is the youngest of five children.
 A graduate of the Central School of Speech and Drama, Freeman’s breakthrough moment in his acting career came when he was cast as Tim in The Office.

 Shortly after starring in The Office, Freeman was cast film, Ali G Indahouse and blockbuster, Love Actually.
 After Love Actually went onto become one of the of most watched movies of the early 2000’s, many other acting roles began to come his way.